-Psychosis can ensue when the father appears to be undeserving or inadequate in the face of the mother’s desire, and in the face of the symbolic Law.
+Psychosis can ensue when the father appears to be undeserving or inadequate in the face of the mother’s desire and in the face of the symbolic Law.
 As Grigg explains:

 For Lacan, what is foreclosed is not the possibility of an event’s coming to pass, but the very signifier, or signifiers, that makes the expression of impossibility possible in the first place.
 Thus, “foreclosure” refers not to the fact that a speaker makes a statement which declares something impossible—a process closer to disavowal—but to the fact that the speaker lacks the very linguistic means for making the statement at all.
 This is where the difference between repression and foreclosure lies.
 (49)

 An impossible event, such as a tree’s seeming “arrival” from the woods to Leigh Hall, might at first seem like a fanciful way to describe the return of the repressed.
-But it is not at all the case that Coleridge’s poetry, or his lime-tree imagery, have been “repressed” in Aurora’s world: there is a library full of English books and the lime tree is visible just through the window—yes, the reading chair has been turned away, but the world outside that window is hardly repressed material.
-Therefore, I would encourage us to think of that tree not as the embodiment of the repressed, but rather the arboreal embodiment of the father’s signifier (“Love,” to which Aurora feels she has no access) and the world of literary language more broadly.
+But it is not at all the case that Coleridge’s poetry, or his lime-tree imagery, have been “repressed” in Aurora’s world: there is a library full of English books, and the lime tree is visible just through the window—yes, the reading chair has been turned away, but the world outside that window is hardly repressed material.
+Therefore, I would encourage us to think of that tree not as the embodiment of the repressed but rather as the arboreal embodiment of the father’s signifier (“Love,” to which Aurora feels she has no access) and the world of literary language more broadly.
 In this sense, it is a symbol of how the work of poetic figuration is kept “outside” of Aurora’s view, even when she is immersed in reading.
 The psychic movement from inner to outer—as a way of pretending that one can maintain oneself as separate from the expectations that surround one—is crucial to understanding the ethos of Aurora Leigh and its relationship to Romanticism, as Emily Kobayashi has argued (823).
-It is also crucial to psychosis in the psychoanalytic tradition: Schreber even begins his Memoir with the claim that “the total mental life of a human being rests on their excitability by external impressions” (19).
+It is also crucial to psychosis in the psychoanalytic tradition.
+For instance, Schreber even begins his Memoir with the claim that “the total mental life of a human being rests on their excitability by external impressions” (19).
 The lime tree, ominously approaching Leigh Hall, exemplifies this phenomenon.